Overtourism and the housing crisis – DW – 09/19/2024

 With the stunning Sagrada Familia basilica, whimsical Parc Guell, and the historic old town, it's no surprise that Barcelona is one of the most popular tourist destinations in the world.

 In 2023, 15.6 million holidaymakers visited the Spanish city.
-Yet such high tourist numbers have had serious consequences for the city as locals struggle to find affordable accommodation because buildings are transformed into vacation rentals.
+Yet such high tourist numbers have had serious consequences for the city, as locals struggle to find affordable accommodation because appartments are transformed into vacation rentals.

-"This is the biggest problem in our city," Mayor Jaume Collboni said at a recent press conference, where he went on to announce that by November 2028, the city will no longer issue vacation rental licences to properties, and that no existing licences will be renewed.
+"This is the biggest problem in our city," Mayor Jaume Collboni said at a June press conference.

+He then caused a sensation by announcing that the city would no longer renew vacation rental licences and also not grant any new ones.

-Currently, Barcelona currently has more than 10,000 rental apartments.
-By 2029, no homes will have permission to be rented as short-term tourist accommodations.
+Barcelona currently has more than 10,000 short-term rental apartments but by November 2028, when the last licences expire, it won't have any.

-According to Collboni, the price of rent in Barcelona has gone up by more than two-thirds, or 68%, in the past ten years, while the price of property for sale has increased by 38%.
+According to Collboni, rent in Barcelona has gone up by more than two-thirds, or 68%, in the past ten years, while the price of buying a property has increased by 38%.

 "For people who earn an average income, this has become a real problem," he said.